Nizomidin/biyo/README.md

    BACKEND_PORT=4000 # optional, defaults to 4000
    ```

-3. Start the backend:
+3. Share the spreadsheet with the service account email (Editor rights).

+4. Run the server:
    ```sh
    python main.py
    # or
    uvicorn main:app --host 0.0.0.0 --port 4000 --reload
    ```

-4. Share your Google Sheet with the service account email (give it Editor permissions)

 By default the frontend points to `http://localhost:4000/api`.
-To target a different backend URL, set `VITE_API_URL` before running `npm run dev`.
+Set `VITE_API_URL` before `npm run dev` to use a different backend URL.

-**Deployment:** The Python backend can be deployed to:
-- **VPS (Recommended for production)**: See `backend-python/DEPLOY_VPS.md` for complete VPS setup guide
-- **Render, Railway, Fly.io**: See `backend-python/README.md` for platform-specific instructions
-- **Google Cloud Run**: See `backend-python/README.md` for container deployment

-For production VPS deployment with SSL, reverse proxy, and systemd service, follow the detailed guide in `backend-python/DEPLOY_VPS.md`.
+For production, host the backend on a VPS or any Node/Python-friendly provider behind HTTPS (e.g. Nginx + Let's Encrypt) and point `VITE_API_URL` to `https://api.yourdomain.com/api`.

 ## How can I deploy this project?